Purchasing fertility drugs in the EU/EEA

 Paper form

-Gro and Magnus purchases drugs at a cost of more than NOK 20,176.
-They submit a claim with the necessary documentation using the digital form.
-They know that they must submit a claim within six months after each purchase date.
+Gro and Magnus purchases drugs at a cost of more than NOK 20,761.
+They submit an application with the necessary documentation using the digital form.
+They know that they must apply within six months after each purchase date.

 Guidance Helsenorge